contentful-labs/zappa-contentful/README.md

 Example application showing how to build an entirely serverless site with Python, Flask and Contentful.
 Then seamlessly deploy it to AWS Lambda/API Gateway using [Zappa](https://github.com/Miserlou/Zappa).
 A live version of this site lives at [henshin.ruparel.co](https://henshin.ruparel.co/).

-## Contribution

-This project is part of [contentful-userland](https://github.com/contentful-userland) which means that we’re always open to contributions and pull requests.
-You can learn more about how contentful userland is organized by visiting [our about repository](https://github.com/contentful-userland/about).

 ## Requirements

 To use this project you have to have a Contentful and AWS account.
 If you don't have a Contentful account yet, you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).

 ## Getting started

 *Before you begin, make sure you are running Python 3.6.*

 ### Get the source code and install dependencies.